ibm-cloud-docs/email-delivery/FAQs.md

 {: #how-use-own-email-server}
 {: faq}

-Contact [support](/docs/get-support?topic=get-support-using-avatar#getting-support) to open port 25 so you can host your own email server.
+Contact [support](/docs/get-support?topic=get-support-using-avatar#getting-support) to request an exemption to open port 25 so you can host your own email server.

 ## How do I get help from SendGrid?
 {: #how-get-help-sendgrid}